fjvallarino/monomer/tasks.md

     - Composite example
       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
-  - Send message to scroll to reset position when content changes
-    - This is for listView.
-Maybe a config argument is needed, since this is not always desired?
-  - Is initPost needed in Container?

 Future
   - Animation widgets